Christian Leaders Institute: History

 Christian Leaders, NFP (now Christian Leaders Ministries was founded by Rev. Henry Reyenga Jr., Rich DeVos, Sr. and Ron Parr on September 20 of 2001, prompted by the attack on the World Trade Center on September 11, 2001.
-Reyenga contacted DeVos and Parr to support a freemium model of high-quality ministry training.
+Reyenga contacted DeVos and Parr to support a freemium model of ministry training.

 Rev. Reyenga had planted churches and worked with the Bible League before co-founding Christian Leaders Institute.
 He has spoken at various conferences throughout the world, in places like Winebrenner Theological Seminary.

-Dr. David Feddes, previously the English broadcast minister for the Back to God ministries, became the Provost in 2008.
+Dr. David Feddes, previously the English broadcast minister for the Back to God Ministries, became the Provost in 2008.
 Feddes is a PhD graduate from Trinity Evangelical Divinity School.

 The president of the CLI Board of Trustees is Brian DeCook.
-He is also the President of Peacefire.

-Free quality religious education
+Academics

+While Christian Leaders Institute does not explicitly promote any individual Christian tradition and multiple theological ideas may be presented in any individual course, materials are primarily presented from an Evangelical and Reformed perspective, as a significant portion of the staff, instructors, and administration are tied to the Christian Reformed Church or attended the church's seminary, Calvin College.

-Christian Leaders Institute uses moodle as its digital campus and wordpress as its marketing platform.
-Their world-headquarters are located in Spring Lake, Michigan.
+Christian Leaders Institute uses Moodle as its digital campus and wordpress as its marketing platform.
+Their world headquarters are located in Spring Lake, Michigan.
 CLI uses moodle in such a way as to include the tracking of quizzes and assignments for the establishment of quality accountability, transcripts, and feedback.
-Christian Leaders Institute offers over 180 credits of quality religious training that helps reproduce balanced Christianity.
+Christian Leaders Institute offers over 180 credits of religious training.
 One CLI graduate, John Ntui-Abung was published in 2017.
 In his "acknowledgement" of "The Chaos of the Prosperity Gospel: A Case Study of Two Prominent Nigerian Pastors with Churches over 150 Countries Revealed to Be Spreading Fraudulent Gospels", Ntui-Abung credited CLI's education as correcting his prosperity gospel views in Nigeria.

-Donation-driven
+Funding

 Christian Leaders Institute is funded by donations.
 Some donations are for the non-profit mission, while other donations are for services.
 CLI characterizes themselves as a “generosity-driven” model of ministry training.
 They offer religious education certificates, diplomas, and degrees.
 They are incorporated in the states of Illinois, Florida, and Michigan.

-Local but global ordinations
+Denominational affiliation

 Christian Leaders Institute is non-denominational, but Reyenga and Feddes are graduates of Calvin Seminary with ties to the Christian Reformed Church.
 CLI began a program of minister ordination with its sister organization, Christian Leaders Alliance CLA in 2014.
 These ordinations require ministry training at Christian Leaders Institute.
 They must gather three local endorsements.
 In the CLA system of ordination, Christian leaders are ordained locally and then are included in the global directory of the Christian Leaders Alliance.
-The Christian Leaders Alliance ordains men but also women to the office of deacon minister.
+The Christian Leaders Alliance ordains both men and women to the office of deacon minister.